xcat2/confluent-docs/docs/confluentosdeploy.md

 `osdeploy initialize` (see next step) has an option to generate a genesis profile.
 Once used, a genesis based profile would be in /var/lib/confluent/public/os/genesis-x86_64/.
 Of particular interest is the
 `/var/lib/confluent/public/os/gensis-x86_64/scripts/onboot.sh` file to govern automatic action, or use ssh after nodes boot to manually perform actions.

+# Preparing for TFTP (optional)

+Note that confluent now supports both PXE and HTTP Boot.
+If using purely HTTP boot, then you do not need a tftp server at all.
+Additionally, Secureboot is only fully supported with HTTP Boot.
+To support clients that are PXE booting, install the TFTP package from your distribution, for example for RedHat or CentOS:

+    # yum install tftp-server

+`osdeploy initialize` in the next step will help initialize needed tftp content.

+# Configuring nodes for HTTP Boot (optional)

+If wanting to use HTTP Boot instead, here is an example to configure Lenovo systems to use HTTP instead of PXE boot:

+    # nodeconfig d3-d6 NetworkStackSettings.IPv4PXESupport=disable NetworkStackSettings.IPv4HTTPSupport=enable

 # Initializing OS deployment configuration.

 The `osdeploy initialize` command is used to prepare a confluent server to deploy operating systems.
 For first time setup, run osdeploy initialize interactively to be walked through the various options: